department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/vet-centers.md

 ## Foundational discovery

 ### What constitutes a Vet Center?

-- 300 stand-alone (not integrated into VAMC health care systems) Vet Centers, the VHA runs ~ 18 outstations (small physical locations, like Vet Centers) ~ 1000 community access points (donated space at community partners ~ 83 Mobile Vet Centers (MVC) which are used for outreach and community disasters
+- 300 stand-alone (not integrated into VAMC health care systems) Vet Centers, the VHA runs
+- 18 outstations (small physical locations, like Vet Centers)
+- approx 1000 community access points (donated space at community partners
+- approx 83 Mobile Vet Centers (MVC) which are used for outreach and community disasters

 ### What services do Vet Centers offer?